-Your 1958 Franklin half dollar value is determined by condition.
-It is either worth $6.62 as a bullion piece - or - if in high grade, valued as a collectible.
+Premium 1958 Franklin half dollar value is determined by condition.
+It is either worth $7.80

 1958 Franklin Half Dollar Value